-This guide to the legislation currently moving through the Georgia State Legislature was compiled by A4E members Adam Newland and Hillary Brown, with A4E’s Policy and Elections Committee.
-It will be updated throughout the 2018 Legislative Session.
-Crossover day, which determines whether most legislation lives or dies for the session, was February 28.
-This list now reflects whether bills crossed from one chamber to the other.
+This guide to the legislation discussed in the Georgia State Legislature in 2018 was compiled by A4E members Adam Newland and Hillary Brown, with A4E’s Policy and Elections Committee.

 HB 669 – Medicaid Expansion